mjpernot/sftp-lib/README.md

 # Classification (U)

 # Description:
-  This project consists of a number of Python files that are common function libraries and classes to setup and use ssh and sftp connections.
+  Consists of a number of Python files that are common function libraries and classes to setup and use ssh and sftp connections.
 These programs are not standalone programs, but are available for python programs to utilize.

 ###  This README file is broken down into the following sections: